 The Gym (England, 1993)

 18+ "Come on, Winnie, push."
 Winston arched his back and strained against the bar.
 "Push!"
 The muscles in Winston's arms and chest burned.
-He closed his eyes, let out a primal roar and fully extended his arms.
+He closed his eyes, let out a primal roar and fully locked his arms.
 The weights rattled for a moment before Winston steadied the bar.
 "Yes!" shouted the trainer and helped guide the bar onto the bench press rests.
 "Well done, Winnie, that's a PB."

 Winston sat up and smiled.
 Sweat streamed down his face.
 He savoured its bitter, sweet taste on his lips and waited for his lungs to stop heaving for oxygen.
 "Man, that felt good," Winston said, standing up and swinging his arms in wide-stretching circles.
 "What's next?" he asked the trainer.